corda/corda/docs/source/corda-configuration-file.rst

                                        The option takes effect only in production mode and defaults to Corda development keys (``["56CA54E803CB87C8472EBD3FBC6A2F1876E814CEEBF74860BD46997F40729367", "83088052AF16700457AE2C978A7D8AC38DD6A7C713539D00B897CD03A5E5D31D"]``), in development mode any key is allowed to sign Cordpapp JARs.

+:autoAcceptNetworkParameterChanges: This flag toggles auto accepting of network parameter changes and is enabled by default.
+If this behaviour is enabled then when a network operator issues a
+                                    parameter change which involves only auto-acceptable options then the changes will be accepted without any manual intervention from the node operator.
+See
+                                    :doc:`network-map` for more information on the update process and current auto-acceptable parameters.
+Set to ``false`` to disable.

 Examples
 --------